digitallinguistics/tools/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test your changes manually

-- [ ] Lint your code using the included ESLint stylesheet
+- [ ] Lint your code using the included ESLint and Stylelint stylesheets

 - [ ] Update the documentation again, if needed